mctools/ncrystal/docs/ncmat_doc.md

 As mentioned, it is since *NCMAT v2* possible to omit all of the @SPACEGROUP,
 @CELL and @ATOMPOSITIONS sections, in order to describe non-crystalline materials.
 If at least one of the @CELL and @ATOMPOSITIONS is present, they must both be present.
-The @DEBYETEMPERATURE section should never be specified if there are no @CELL/@ATOMPOSITION sections, and is for now actually also *required* when there are @CELL/@ATOMPOSITIONS in the file (in later versions this might become optional for elements for which a @DYNINFO section of vdos type is present).
+The @DEBYETEMPERATURE section should likewise never be specified if there are no @CELL/@ATOMPOSITION sections in the file, and is also required if there are @CELL/@ATOMPOSITIONS in the file (as will be mentioned below this changes in *NCMAT v4* where the @DEBYETEMPERATURE section becomes optional in some cases).

 ### The @ATOMPOSITIONS section supports fractions ###